#2 September 13, 2023

 |Social||The ability of an organisation to benefit from its social connections|

-While many organisations, and probably yours, focus on creating economic capital by producing a product or service they can sell, this is not universally true.
+While many organisations, and probably yours, focus on creating economic capital by producing a product or service it can sell, this is not universally true.
 Universities, for instance, concentrate on creating human (graduates) and organisational (knowledge and intellectual property) capital.
 Religions produce social (the community of believers) and symbolic (prestige and authority) capital.
-Government agencies fashion economic (e.g., highways) and organisational (e.g., regulation of electronic communication) capital creation, which in turn provides critical capital for other organisations to incorporate into their capital creation processes.
+Government agencies fashion economic (e.g., highways) and organisational (e.g., regulation of electronic communication) capital creation, which in turn provides critical capital for other organisations to incorporate in their capital creation processes.

 All organisations are in the business of creating capital and most need to continually transform their capital creation model to retain a compelling value proposition.
 Effective leaders implicitly envision how to create and continually revise their recipe for creating capital to maintain or grow their Cʹ (capital productivity).